 - CAPASSO collects mechanical royalties from CD sales & streams, and distributes those royalties to their members.
 Mechanical royalties are paid to the writers and the publishers of a song.

-- If you performed on a song (even a cover) & that song ends up on an album, compilation CD (like NOW) & gets streamed on Apple & Spotify, then you are owed a mechanical royalty from CAPASSO.
+- If you wrote or co-wrote on a song & that song ends up on an album, compilation CD (like NOW) & gets streamed on Apple & Spotify, then you are owed a mechanical royalty from CAPASSO.

 What you need to do: